Exercises and Tips to Stay Healthy

 Diet

 It is crucial that older people eat healthily to remain as fit as they can.
 People who do not move around very much often have smaller appetites and may not be able to take in sufficient vitamins, minerals and fuel.
-If they have a reduced appetite, try to tempt them with high protein snacks such as nuts, low fat cheese, or canned fish, as well as light meals like grilled chicken or bean soup – particularly before they attempt any exercise.
+If they have a reduced appetite, high protein snacks such as nuts, low fat cheese, or canned fish, as well as light meals like grilled chicken or bean soup may be beneficial.

 Fluid is also very important.
 Older people usually have a lower percentage of water in their bodies, and a weaker thrist sensation which puts them as greater risk of dehydration.
-Ensuring they are drinking enough water is particularly important after increasing the amount of movement they do, because they will lose ultimately lose more fluid.
+Ensuring you’re drinking enough water is particularly important after increasing the amount of movement you do, because you’ll lose more fluid.
 People who become dehydrated can experience pains and cramps, as well as feeling tired after even mild exercise.

-There are many steps you can take to help an older person stay as active and mobile as possible, and the key is to tailor any interventions to the individual.
-If you are unsure about what might be appropriate, their doctor or physical therapist should be able to advise about suitable exercise.
+There are many steps you can take to stay as active and mobile as possible, and the key is to tailor any interventions to your own interests and ability.
+If you are unsure about what might be appropriate, always consult a doctor or physical therapist about suitable exercise.

 Read more care guides